Key points to remember about pneumonia

 - are exposed to cigarette smoke

-- have a chronic (long-lasting) condition that affects the lungs such as poorly controlled asthma, Bx (bronchiectasis) or cystic fibrosis (see Bx (bronchiectasis) and Asthma on this website)
+- have a long-lasting (chronic) condition that affects the lungs such as poorly controlled asthma, Bx (bronchiectasis) or cystic fibrosis

 - have feeding problems, such as aspiration (breathing in a bit of feed).
 These children often cough and / or choke with feeding